 - 1. Is the behavioural change more about letting existing behaviours go than taking on new things?

 - 2. Is the behavioural change more about the perception or the reality of the change?

-- 3. If it's more about perceptions, how can you realign these perceptions?
+- 3. If it's more about perceptions, how can you realign these perceptions to what's appropriate?

 - 4. What is the best intersection point to start moving the behaviours?

 - Change initiators leadership advocacy?

 - Team Leaders and Line Managers?

 - Champions and Super Users?

 - External agents?

 - Something else?